Search

 Each packaging is marked with a code that indicates the type of packaging and the Packing Group, which dangerous good form (liquid or solid) can be used, gross weight or relative density, etc.

 Some MOC standards are specific to Canada.
 Cylinders, tubes, highway tanks, some portable tanks are examples of such MOCs.
 MOCs that are only compliant with Canada’s standards will display “TC” (for Transport Canada) marking.
-Similarly, MOCs manufactured in the United States will bear the “DOT” (for Department of Transportation) certification safety mark.
+Similarly, MOCs manufactured in the United States will bear the “DOT” (for Department of Transportation) compliance mark.

-Means of Containments manufactured as per other standards (e.g., DOT) are accepted for use in Canada through the reciprocity provisions in Part 5 of the TDG Regulations or in standards referenced in the TDG Regulations.
+MOCs manufactured as per other standards (e.g., DOT) are accepted for use in Canada through the reciprocity provisions in Part 5 of the TDG Regulations or in standards referenced in the TDG Regulations.
 However, exceptions may apply, and reciprocity may not always be permissible.

 How do I identify a UN standardized small MOC?